oslabs-beta/Hearth/README.md

    MacOS:

    1. Double click to unzip and open the 'hearth-darwin-x64-1.0.0.zip' file.
    2. Right click to open Hearth. **Do not double click the application**.
+If the open button does not appear, close it and try to open it again.
+It should then appear as pictured below.
    3. Click 'open' on the pop up window to launch Hearth.
    <p>
      <img src= "./src/popup.png" width="250px">